How to Apply

 - Mar 01Summer and Fall

 - Oct 01Spring

 There are several advisors on campus that will assist you through the process of selecting and participating in a study away program.

-Your first point of contact should be your academic advisor; it's important to bring up the idea of study away as early as you can in your time at LCSC, as this will help you and your advisor plan ahead and structure your course plans in a way that will facilitate study away.
+Your first point of contact should be your academic advisor.
+It's important to bring up the idea of study away as early as you can in your time at LCSC, as this will help you and your advisor plan ahead and structure your course plans.
 If there is a professor you are especially close to, you might also consider asking for their advice; they may have studied away or have colleagues in other places they can use as resources to help you!

 Another important advisor will be your financial aid advisor.
 Understanding your financial options and limitations is essential, as money is the barrier most often cited by students who don't follow through on their plans to study away.
 The Financial Aid Associate Director, Travis Osburn, is very familiar with study away issues and is a good place to start.

-Finally, the Study Away Coordinator, Heather Davis, will be your advisor throughout the study away process.
-The Coordinator assists with program selection, all applications and predeparture paperwork, concerns and issues encountered while studying away and returnee issues and paperwork.
+Finally, the Study Away Coordinator, will be your advisor throughout the study away process.
+The Coordinator assists with program selection, all applications and pre-departure paperwork, concerns and issues encountered while studying away and returnee issues and paperwork.

-Contact the Study Away Coordinator when you've made your decision to being the application process.
+Contact the Study Away Coordinator when you've made your decision to begin the application process.
 Just a reminder - you need at least 30 credits and a 2.75 GPA to be eligible!